 - Mergers and Acquisitions have surged, especially in Health Care, Technology and Media.
 Most are occurring close to our calculated intrinsic value.

 We present our customary charts on what factors have been helping or hindering performance for US stocks below.
-While Beta was rewarded over the past year, it has shifted to the underperformers in the most recent quarter.
+While Beta was rewarded over the past year, i t has shifted to the underperformers in the most recent quarter.
 Valuations favoring cash flow, returns to shareholders and a ccounting book value have helped performance over the past quarter, along with certain momentum measures.
 Most other factors that we consider attractive tended to detract from returns during the quarter, perhaps as a result of the extraordinary actions the ECB and Bank of Japan are undertaking.
 It seemed like very little worked last quarter.

 We can go into chapter and verse about the quarter, the negative GDP, the geopolitical crises or any number of other items about recent market action, but the most important chart to look at is the rolling ten year market returns.